balavenkataraman123/zw4/readme.md

 and we will give each zombie an ID so we know which zombie it was meant for
 - we just won't worry about debug drawing the pathfinding mesh for now

+# Dumb distance stuff
+Ok so basically there are distances to increase performance

+- Bullet uses levelSpecs's physicsSimulationDistanceG as its max distance
+- Cartridge has its own maximum distance which is very small
+- Item has max and min altitudes
+- Zombie uses levelSpecs's simulationDistance for simulation and levelSpecs's renderDistance for rendering
+- Physics uses levelSpecs's physicsSimulationDistanceG for simulating green (non-kinematic) hitboxes and physicsSimulationDistanceR for simulating red (kinematic) hitboxes
+    - This is so that the green ones are loaded after the red ones, which is nessecary for items (which are green) to not fall through the floor (which is red)

 # Marketing
 Game colors will be orange and white

 Orange #ff6100 | white #FFFFFF

-Secondary colors are yellow and black in case we need more colors Yellow #ffd42d | black #000000
+Secondary colors are yellow and black in case we need more colors

+Yellow #ffd42d | black #000000

+# Sounds
+We're gonna register all the sounds here so we don't accidentally over use some sfx

+**MP40**:
+- firing: "mg36 fire" i.e hitting a box
+- reloading: "calculator reload short" i.e original reload sound

+**MAC-10**:
+- firing: cupboard door closing
+- reload: calculator reload as well but with an EQ boosting 1khz, with toy gun cycling sound on top

+**AK-47**:
+- firing: some random crack but with spectral resonator + 3-4 kick drum for a metallic effect
+- reloading: doorknob reload + small amounts of utensil reload

+**Mosin-Nagant**:
+- firing: